dopefishh/praatalign/README.md

 #Praatalign: an interactive Praat plug-in for performing phonetic forced alignment

+#### Due to licencing the english and sampa models have been removed.

 ###Version 2.0a

 Praatalign is a plug-in for Praat that can be used to do forced phonetic